Q&A's

 How do I apply?

-Why do I have to apply?
+Why do I have to "apply"?

-How many campers can attend?
+How many campers will attend?

 What will it be like there?